- Adding payments

 - Go to Outstanding

-- Click on the 50 euro payment from Jansen
+- Click on Jansen's 50 euro payment

 - Click on the 150 euro invoice

-Example 3: Offsetting a credit invoice
+Example 3: Offsetting a Credit Invoice

 - Action:

-- Execute automatic offsetting
+- Run automatic offsetting

 - Or manually: link the credit invoice to the invoice